FREQUENTLY ASKED QUESTIONS -2022

-The team event always works a bit differently in the shorter courses than it does in the Buff® Long Course.
+The team event always works a bit differently in the shorter courses than it does in the Subaru Long Course.
 See below:

-How does the Buff® Long Course Relay work?
+How does the Subaru Long Course Relay work?

-The Buff® Long Course Course has 5 stages: two are mtb, two are run and one is solo kayak.
-A relay team will be in charge of their own transportation with the exception of the person starting the race, who will be dropped off at the start.
+The Subaru Long Course has 5 stages: two are mtb, two are run and one is solo kayak.
+A relay team will be in charge of their own transportation.
 Teams can range from 2p to 5p, but each person must do at least one stage.
-They can hand-off wherever they’d like, and as often as they’d like, as long as the handoff is at a designated transition (T1, T2, T3, or T4).
+They can hand-off wherever they’d like, and as often as they’d like, as long as the handoff is at a designated transition.
 They must check in with the transition official at each transition.
-With these rules, they may divide the Buff Long Course as they please.
+With these rules, they may divide the Subaru Long Course as they please.

-How does the Buff® Long Course Tandem Team work?
+How does the Subaru Long Course Tandem Team work?

-A tandem team of 2 will compete together on the same Course as the solo Buff® Long Course racers.
-Tandem teammates bike together (on separate bikes), run together, and compete in the same kayak to the finish line.
+A tandem team of 2 will compete together on the same Course as the solo Subaru Long Course racers.
+Tandem teammates bike together (on separate bikes), run together, and complete the paddle together in tandem kayaks or canoes, or single kayaks.

-The Suntrail Course & Subaru Duathlon have 3 stages.
-A team of 2 will compete in the same canoe for the first leg, then bike together (on separate bikes) for the second leg, and then either run together (Suntrail Course) or paddle back in the canoe (Subaru Duathlon) on the final leg.
-All transportation of person and equipment will be provided by volunteers, with the exception of getting your canoe to the starting line from your car or the arena.
-If it's a close finish, your team time will be recorded when the last of the teammates arrives over the finish line.
+The Suntrail Course has 3 stages.
+A team of 2 will compete in the same canoe for the first leg, then bike together (on separate bikes) for the second leg, and then run together on the final leg.
+Your team time will be recorded when the second teammate arrives over the finish line.
 Team members must stay a maximum of 10m from each other at all times.
-In the Suntrail Course Canoe Team category, racers age 11-13 may compete if accompanied by an adult.

 I don’t own a boat, is this race for me?

-We had a fleet of rental kayaks and canoes courtesy of the great people at Suntrail in Hepworth as well as Explorer's Tread in Lions Head, but they went quickly.
-All race rentals are picked up at Friday check-in (or Saturday morning for Suntrail Course/duathlons) at Wiarton Arena and dropped off at your last transition area... exactly when you're done using them.
-All other rental info is on this website under "rental gear".
-In future, register real early and select a rental during online registration.
+We havea fleet of rental kayaks and canoes courtesy of the great people at Suntrail in Hepworth as well as Explorer's Tread in Lions Head, butthey book up quicklyshortly after registration opens.
+Any other rental info is on this website under "rental gear".
 IMPORTANT: Registration refunds will not be provided on the basis that the organizers cannot confirm your boat reservation.

-Note: All Suntrail Course & Buff® Long Course participants have to have some paddling experience in advance of the race, and have to sign an affidavit of skills.
+Note: All Sprint Course & Subaru Long Course participants have to have some paddling experience in advance of the race, and have to sign an affidavit of skills.
 Racers signed up to Run Duathlon, of course, do not!

-I don’t have a MTB, is this race for me?
+I don’t have a good enough MTB, is this race for me?

-Our Mountain Bike rentals are now sold out.
-Racers were able to request one during online registration.
+At this time, our Mountain Bike rentals are unavailable.
 Registration refunds will not be provided on the basis that the organizers cannot confirm your bike.
-Kids Race participants need to bring a suitably-sized bicycle.

 Is it necessary to ride a Mountain bike?